-- No transmission below the lower CW beacon: the Amateur Satellites Service operate exclusively on a secondary basis in the band 2400-2450 MHz.
+- No transmission below the Lower Beacon (CW): the Amateur Satellites Service operate exclusively on a secondary basis in the band 2400-2450 MHz.
 You are responsibly for you own transmissions!

-- No transmission above the upper PSK beacon.
+- No transmission above the Upper Beacon (experimental beacon, currently CW).

 - The NB transponder is a bent-pipe transponder and non-inverting.